 Funny how diffrent things are!

 Here it´s a law saying that you have to have a trained trackingdog on track maximum 2 hours after the shoot.
-Ideal is to wait at least 1 hour so that the animal can lay down an get a little "stiff" and have a little trouble to ...
+Ideal is to wait at least 1 hour so that the animal can lay down an get a little "stiff" and have a little trouble to get ...

 Funny how diffrent things are!

 Here it´s a law saying that you have to have a trained trackingdog on track maximum 2 hours after the shoot.
-Ideal is to wait at least 1 hour so that the animal can lay down an get a little "stiff" and have a little trouble to ...
+Ideal is to wait at least 1 hour so that the animal can lay down an get a little "stiff" and have a little trouble to get ...

 - Mon Mar 03, 2008 4:42 pm